techwithmanuel/git-mind/docs/guide/ask.md

 - "How do I resolve merge conflicts?"

-2. Be Specific: Provide as much context as possible to get accurate and helpful responses.
+2. **Be Specific**: Provide as much context as possible to get accurate and helpful responses.

-3. AI Model Responses: The AI models are prompted to provide git-specific answers.
+3. **AI Model Responses**: The AI models are prompted to provide git-specific answers.
 If a question isn’t git-related, the response will be:

 - "Unable to process that."

-4. Example Questions
+4. **Example Questions**

 - "How do I squash commits?"